wayveai/wayve_scenes/README.md

 - Distortion model: Fisheye Distortion
 - Resolution: 1920 x 1080 pixels
 - Temporal resolution: 10 Hz
 - Calibration: We provide both extrinsic and intrinsic camera calibration for all scenes as part of the COLMAP files.
-We also provide metric camera poses in `data/camera_transforms.json`
+We also provide metric camera-to-camera distances in `data/baselines.json`

 ### Masks